 This is a single questionnaire for people who have been diagnosed with bladder cancer in the last 10 years.
 We want to find out more about the long-term quality of life of people who have been diagnosed with and treated for bladder cancer.
 To find out more about this survey and how to opt out, click here:

 These questionnaires will help us understand what matters most to patients and how we can improve their care.
 All opinions are important.
 We would like to hear from you whatever your age, if you are male or female, whatever type of bladder cancer and treatment you had, whether you have symptoms or not, and regardless of other medical conditions.
 We want to hear from you whether you found your care to be excellent, average or poor.

 The LABC study has ethical approval and we have identified 15 NHS hospital sites within the Yorkshire, North Derbyshire, Humber and South Tees region and hope to start recruitment to the survey for newly diagnosed bladder cancer patients in Summer 2017.

-The snapshot survey will be sent out in Autumn 2017.
+The snapshot survey will be sent out in between November 2018 and January 2019.